Megh-Thakkar/BioJS-Backend-Prototype/README.md

 http://127.0.0.1:8000
 ```

-I would like to thank gurayyarar for the AdminBSB Template
+I would like to thank gurayyarar for the AdminBSB Template.
 Enjoy!